 Impact of overuse

 In some cases, data skipping indexes can accelerate specific queries.
-However, in many cases, overusing them can have negative impacts.
+However, overusing them can have negative impacts.

-Increased write overhead: Index building increases write latency and reduces data throughput.
+Increased write overhead: Building indexes increases write latency and lowers throughput.

-Reduced query efficiency: If index columns have no statistical correlation with the primary key, many data parts are still loaded for evaluation, causing the system to perform both index checks and full table scans, resulting in double overhead.
+Reduced query efficiency: If index columns lack statistical correlation with the primary key, many data parts are still loaded for evaluation.
+This forces the system to perform both index checks and full table scans, leading to significant performance degradation.

 Bloated table structure: Multiple indexes increase metadata management complexity, affecting maintenance and readability.

-Maintenance cost: Indexes need to be dynamically adjusted as data distribution changes, or they might become ineffective.
+Maintenance cost: Indexes need to be dynamically adjusted as data distribution changes.
+Otherwise, they might become ineffective.

 Golden rules for usage priority

-Prioritize primary key optimization: Ensure the primary key covers high-frequency queries (recommended primary key columns ≤ 4-5).
-For primary key best practices, see Primary key design best practices.
+Prioritize primary key optimization: Make sure that the primary key covers high-frequency queries.
+We recommend that you use no more than four to five primary key columns.
+For more information, see Primary key design best practices.

-Consider pre-computation solutions: Use Projections or materialized views to pre-aggregate data for high-frequency queries.
+Use pre-computation as a secondary option: Use projections or materialized views to pre-aggregate data for high-frequency queries.

 Consider data skipping indexes as a last resort.